thakyZ/Random-Number-Game/README.md

 ---

 You first type in your name.
 Then you can choose the difficulty you want to play on.
 After that a number will randomly generate, choosing which cup number the ball will be under.
 If you get it right, you win; if you don't get it right you loose.
 If you want to play again there is an option at the end for a restart.
-The game play is dynamic and doesn't take up to much memory infact it doesn't take up more than 2 kb.
-(I haven't messured out how much it takes up on the hardest of difficulties.
+The game play is dynamic and doesn't take up to much memory infact it doesn't take up more than 2 KiB.
+(I haven't messured out how much it takes up on the hardest of difficulties).

 ---